LastAncientOne/Data-Science/README.md

   - Inferential statistics
   - Statistical graphics
 * Explore multivariate relationships
+* Questions about data
+  - Do you have the right data for exploratory data anlaysis?
+  - Do you need other data?
+  - Do you have the right question
 ### Learning to be Data Science
 * Choose Programming Language
   - Python or R